Skip to main content

 • When you lose insurance, you may be eligible to enroll in a new plan using the Qualifying Life Event process.

 Please consult the International Student and Scholar Services website for more information about your visa requirements.
 Please note, we always recommend that you purchase a U.S. insurance plan.
-Insurance from outside of the US may be insufficient.
+Insurance from outside of the U.S. may be insufficient.

 Back to Top